act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 4

-These two links go to pages where the content section is the same, but where the navigation options (bread crumbs and local sub menus) differ due to different placement in navigation hierarchy.
+The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
+They go to pages that serve the same purpose because the content section is the same, even if the navigation options (bread crumbs and local sub menus) differ due to different placement in navigation hierarchy.

 ```html
 <html lang="en">